 92-3 WTTS is turning 25!
 It was 1992 when WTTS launched a different kind of radio station.
 “World Class Rock” was on the air and now, 25 years later, we’re still at, and still independently owned and operated.

-Starting Monday, July 24, we’ll remember the music, movies, news and happenings of each year since our 1992 debut.
+Now through August 25th, we’ll remember the music, movies, news and happenings of each year since our 1992 debut.
 It’s 25 Years In 25 Days.
 Hear these hour-long flashbacks weekdays at noon and 6pm, with replays from the week every Saturday morning from 7 to noon.
-25 Years In 25 Days, presented by Puccini’s Pizza and Pasta, and brought to you by McGee Jewelers, Noah’s Animal Hospital, Brothers Floor Covering.
+25 Years In 25 Days, presented by Puccini’s Pizza and Pasta, and brought to you by McGee Jewelers, Noah’s Animal Hospital, Brothers Floor Covering, and the Bar Band Bar Crawl.

 What did the past 25 years look like?
 Click here to see our very first presence on the World Wide Web (c.1996), and explore below.